 7. You don’t use every chance you have for positive impressions and interactions with players, coaches, and family.

 This goes beyond introducing yourself to the coaches you contacted.
 This means offering to warm-up another player who just walks in.
 This means congratulating a player who has made a great play, or consoling a player who made the attempt but didn’t succeed.
 It means hustling on to and off of the field and wearing your uniform properly.

 It also means that you don’t let your parents do the talking for you.
 It means that you assume that any conversation you’re having might be overheard by a coach.
 So no bad mouthing parents or other players.
 And definitely no throwing your helmet when you strike out.
 After all, players strike out more than they get hits-who wants a player that will be tossing equipment after most of their at bats?

 8. You don’t follow-up with coaches after the camp.

 There are lots of reasons why a coach may not immediately contact you after a showcase camp.
-Assuming that no contact from the coach can be a costly mistake.
+Assuming that no contact from the coach means he’s not interested can be a costly mistake.
 A follow-up lets you know if he is still interested or if you should move on.